MihaiBlebea/url-shortener/README.md

 ## About URL-Shortener
 URL-Shortener is a package for creating short url links that track conversions for Laravel apps or websites.

-Just like bit.ly, you can create your own url shortening service in your Laravel app.
+Just like bit.ly, you can create a url shortening service in your Laravel app.

 Easy to install and easy to use.